Maker Business

 4. They Dedicate Time to Selling

-Most importantly - to generate sales, they go beyond social media and friends and family.
-They dedicate time to getting out locally and selling their goods and services to nearby stores and businesses.
-They always have sales samples ready to go to show potential prospects what they can make.
-Successful makers are constantly out there meeting local business owners and are actively thinking of unique ideas that would benefit their customers.
+So, what do they do?
+They get out in the local community, approach businesses, and sell their goods and services to nearby stores and shops.
+They always have sales samples ready to show potential customers what they can create.
+Successful makers are constantly networking with business owners and actively brainstorming unique ideas that would benefit their customers.

 5. They Build a Community